centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 - Access (user/password) to the reporting database
 - Define and retrieve the ssh password of the centreonBI user, on the Central server (for the availability of the reports generated on the interface)

+#### Procedure

-To start installing the reporting server, install the MBI repository.
+1. To start installing the reporting server, install the MBI repository.
 You can find it on the [support portal](https://support.centreon.com/s/repositories).

-Then run the following command:
+2. Then run the following command:

 <Tabs groupId="sync">
 <TabItem value="RHEL 8" label="RHEL 8">